ShernOc/ShernOc/README.md

-- 👋 Hello my name is Sherlyne Ochieng residing in NAIROBI, KENYA.
+👋 Hello my name is Sherlyne Ochieng residing in Nairobi, Kenya.
-Am interested in Computer tricks, and mainly want to work on WEB DEVELOPMENTS, Went on a Hiatus, due to Mental Health issues AKA ' DEPRESSION' BUT AM BACK STRONG Am currently learning JAVA, HTML AND CSS,
+Am currently interested in Computer tricks, and mainly want to work on WEB DEVELOPMENTS, Went on a Hiatus, due to Mental Health issues AKA ' DEPRESSION' BUT AM BACK STRONG Am currently learning JAVA, HTML AND CSS,
 Seriously, we can collaborate on anything, open to learning new tricks.